Authentication Profiles and Resources

 Attribute Mapping

-If you have configured SL1 to automatically create ScienceLogic accounts for LDAP or AD users, these fields specify the LDAP or AD attribute value that will be automatically inserted into each field in each user's Account Properties page.
+If you have configured Skylar One to automatically create ScienceLogic accounts for LDAP or AD users, these fields specify the LDAP or AD attribute value that will be automatically inserted into each field in each user's Account Properties page.
 (For more information about user account properties, see the section on Creating and Editing User Accounts.)

-SL1 requires that the LDAP or AD attribute name that you specify in each field uses all lower-case characters.
+Skylar One requires that the LDAP or AD attribute name that you specify in each field uses all lower-case characters.

 • Title.
 Specifies the LDAP or AD attribute value that will be automatically inserted into the Title field in each user's Account Properties page.